In this Squarespace ecommerce review, we'll cover:

 With Squarespace you can sign up for Stripe and PayPal merchant accounts within 30 seconds, with no paperwork to sign.
 You can also take credit card payments using Stripe, or accept Apple Pay and PayPal.

 This makes selling products a breeze, as customers can use any service they want to buy your stuff.

 We’ll admit that Squarespace doesn’t have the most granular sales analytics tools on the market – head to Shopify or BigCommerce for that – but it does have a dedicated Analytics app to give you an insight into your store's performance.

 With the app, you'll be able to track key website metrics such as traffic sources and where your visitors come from.

 However, you'll also be able to keep an eye on sales metrics.
 For example, you can easily see your top products, track conversions through the purchasing funnel, and compare performance over time.

 Integration with Square POS

 Squarespace has a unique integration with point of sale giant Square.
 The two companies have worked to integrate Square's in-person point of sale expertise into Squarespace's ecommerce platform — allowing you to track real life sales and online sales seamlessly.
 This means that you won't have to worry about setting up a separate point of sale system.

 Squarespace is renowned for its high-quality templates, and its ecommerce-specific templates are no different.
-It only has ten dedicated ecommerce templates, but you can add online store elements to any template in the collection.

 “We’ve used Squarespace for many different projects over the years, because it’s an efficient tool for creating really beautiful sites,” says Josh Rubin, founder of COOL HUNTING.